chartsql/chartsql-js/README.md

 ### Common Directives

-* chart - The type of chart: bar, column, line etc
+* `chart` - The type of chart: bar, column, line etc
-* category - The column to use for the category (primary axis) of the chart
+* `category` - The column to use for the category (primary axis) of the chart
-* series - The column/s to use for the data (secondary axis) of the chart
+* `series` - The column/s to use for the data (secondary axis) of the chart
-* formats - The data formats to render for the series
+* `formats` - The data formats to render for the series

-You can [See All Directives](../../../reference/directives/) for all the ways in which you can customize your charts.
+You can [See All Directives](https://docs.chartsql.com/reference/directives) at docs.chartsql.com for all the ways in which you can customize your charts.

 ## Working with Data